1. Business Concepts

 What is Management Thought?

 Management is defined as the art of getting things done by making the best use of available resources.
-Over the passing centuries, organisational structure has undergone radical changes, and simultaneously the process of management as well.
+Over the passing centuries, organizational structure has undergone radical changes, and simultaneously the process of management as well.
 Hence, several theories were propounded over centuries which were considered crucial for understanding business operations.
 These, when clubbed together, are called Management Thought.
+Going forward too, there would be further evolution in management thought as well which would work well based on contemporary needs & requirements.

 Management thought has evolved over the centuries and can be classified as follows:

-Apart from these, there also exist contemporary schools of management thought such as Total Quality Management and Learning Organisation.
+Apart from these, there also exist contemporary schools of management thought such as Total Quality Management and Learning Organization.

 Hence, this concludes the definition of Management Thought along with its overview.